yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 </pre>

-Once the fresh instance is running, copy the “Public DNS” setting of the new server, and repeat the whole provisioning process, which should be now quite transparent to you:
+Once the fresh instance is running, copy the “Public DNS” setting of the new server, and repeat the whole provisioning process, which by now should be almost second nature:

 <pre class="prettyprint lang-bash">
 HOST=&lt;REPLACE WITH THE PUBLIC DNS VALUE&gt;